pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ### Returns

 Channels without messages have a count of 0.
-Channels with 10,000 messages or more have a count of 10000.
+Channels with 10,000 messages or more return 10000.

-Returns `Concurrent::Future` when http_sync: false (default) or envelope when sync mode.
+Returns Concurrent::Future (http_sync: false, default) or envelope (sync).

 ```
 `1#